 3 things that may downplay your lack of some qualifications.

-So many times when I first speak with my executive job-seeking clients, they feel compelled to discuss their shortcomings.
+So many times when I first speak with my clients who are in active executive job search mode, they feel compelled to discuss their shortcomings.

 It’s a shame they’re so quick to focus on what they consider to be their negative qualities.